-Want to change childhoods and change lives for the better?
+Want to change childhoods and change lives through the power of nature?

-Whether you’re assisting children during one of our awesome sessions, part of a team running a fundraising event, helping behind the scenes in our office, or taking care of our animals, by volunteering you can help make a difference to people’s lives.
+Whether you’re assisting children during one of our adventure sessions, helping to run a fundraising event, working behind the scenes in our office or kit rooms, taking care of our animals or helping with some DIY around the site, by volunteering you can help make a difference to people’s lives.

-You might be a jobseeker, scout/guides leader, retired, seeking asylum, in full or part-time employment or studying.
+You might be a jobseeker, teacher/scout/guides leader, retired, seeking asylum, in full or part-time employment or studying.
 Wherever you’re from, whatever your background, and however you choose to volunteer, you’ll be making a real difference to people’s lives.
+We are particularly keen to hear from people with a passion for the great outdoors as well as holistic and outdoor learning.

 Why volunteer with us?